MuistotKartalla/muistot-backend/README.md

 This could be improved further by revoking sessions upon receiving a permission level related issue from a repo meaning someone was removed as an admin for example.

-##### Logging
+## Logging

 The logging package [logging](src/muistot/logging/__init__.py) hooks into the uvicorn error logger to propagate log messages.

-##### Config
+## Config

 Config is loaded with the [config](src/muistot/config) package.
 The config is a single Pydantic model that is read from `./config.json` or `~/config.json` otherwise the base (testing) config is used.

-##### Testing
+## Testing

-The tests are setup in a way where the setup builds the needed docker image and installs the server as a package there.
+The tests are set up in a way where the setup builds the needed docker image and installs the server as a package there.
 This has the added benefit of providing typehints for the project if used in conjunction with [PyCharm](https://www.jetbrains.com/pycharm/) remote interpreters.
 Highly recommended btw, free for students.

-The tests rely on the server default config and there are two kinds of scripts under [scripts](./scripts) compatible with both `docker-compose` and `docker compose` (alt) commands.
-The invocation is a bit different between them as the alt versions need to add `--attach` to only get output from a subset of the services.

 Main [conftest.py](./src/test/conftest.py) takes care of loading the default database connection per __session__.
-The integration folder conftest overrides the client dependency with the initialized dependency.
+The integration folder conftest overrides the client default databas dependency with the initialized database dependency.

-##### CI/CD
+## CI/CD

 The [file](./.github/workflows/main.yml) takes care of contacting the deployment server through ssh to install the new version.
 This could be changed in the future to build a docker image that is pushed to a remote repo to make this